csc-training/geocomputing_course/materials/orga.md

 ## Citing

-If you used CSC computing resources and GIS tools or data for your research, please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
+If you used CSC computing resources and GIS tools or data for your research, please acknowledge CSC and Geoportti in your publications.
+It is important for project continuation and funding reports.
 As an example, you can write:

 > "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".